HarryF1204/Bedrock-Notebook/docs/materials/examples.md

 ### Method 1
 ![Outline Method 2](/images/materials/outline_1.png)

 Duplicate your model in blockbench and scale it slightly either using the `inflate` property, or by using an animation.
-Apply this material to the outline.
+[Apply the material below to the outline.](/materials/techniques/Multi-material%20models.html)

 ```json
 "outline:entity_alphatest": {